sharat87/sharats.me/content/posts/2020-01-12_automating-the-vim-workplace.md

 I mapped reversing to `gr`, which works similar to the `gs` from previous section, but instead of sorting, the lines will be reversed.
-Everything in the above snippet can be looked up with `:h` command within ViM.
+Everything in the above snippet can be looked up with `:h` command within Vim.
 I'll leave the understanding-it's-working part as an exercise to the reader, if inclined.

 ## Conclusion

-This articles looks an awful lot like a list of ViM tips, but I implore you to see further.
-I picked these specific things from my ViM setup (which is a lot bigger than this) to illustrate the idea of identifying and then automating.
+This articles looks an awful lot like a list of Vim tips, but I implore you to see further.
+I picked these specific things from my Vim setup (which is a lot bigger than this) to illustrate the idea of identifying and then automating.
 Of course, these snippets I shared above, in my opinion are too small for a full blown plugin, yet not too insignificant to not be shared.
 I intend to follow up with more ideas from my configuration, so stay tuned.

-I also encourage you to go over the ViM help pages often.
+I also encourage you to go over the Vim help pages often.
 They contain some awesome tips and ideas that serve as great starter points to improve your workflow.
-So, just, you know, while that really long build is running, grab a coffee and open the ViM docs!
+So, just, you know, while that really long build is running, grab a coffee and open the Vim docs!

 Identify, optimize, repeat.